StamusNetworks/suricata-language-server/README.rst

 To acticate Suricata Language Server on .rules file, you need to create a new syntax for Suricata file by using the content of `Suricata Sublime syntax from justjamesnow <https://github.com/justjamesnow/SublimeSuricata/blob/master/suricata.sublime-syntax>`_

-To do so you can click on ``Tools > Developer > New Syntax`` then paste the content of the file.
-This will provide syntax highlighting as well as a `text.suricata` Sublime selector that can be used to trigger the Suricata Language Server activation.
+To do so you can click on ``Tools > Developer > New Syntax`` then paste the content of the file and modify the text `text.suricata` to `source.suricata`.
+This will provide syntax highlighting as well as a `source.suricata` Sublime selector that can be used to trigger the Suricata Language Server activation.

 To do that, you can setup the Suricata Language Server by following the documentation for the LSP package on `client configuration <https://lsp.sublimetext.io/guides/client_configuration/>`_.
 You will need to open ``Preferences > Package Settings > LSP > Settings`` and edit the configuration to add the Suricata Language Server.